The Health Benefits of Side Sleeping

 When you lie on your left side with a pillow supporting your head and neck, you will tend to have fewer GERD symptoms than when you lie on your right side or on your stomach.
 Keep in mind, however, that if you have severe acid reflux, you may find that lying on your back or left side with a wedge pillow the most beneficial.

 Snoring and sleep apnea occur when you have trouble breathing; it is caused by airway constriction or closure.
-Sleeping on either side can help to keep your airways open, allowing you to sleep peacefully the whole night through.
+Sleeping on either side can help to keep your airways open, allowing you to breathe easier and sleep more peacefully the through the whole night.
 This can support sleep quality for you and your partner.

 When you sleep on your side with a supportive pillow between your knees, your spine is able to remain neutral and extended.
 Additionally, your neck can be in a supported, relaxed position.
 This optimal position leads to less neck and back pain.
 Plus, it relieves pressure on your wrists, making it the recommended sleep position if you have Carpal Tunnel Syndrome.